The biggest overhaul of private renting in England

 Supporting members

-We will be supporting property agents to adapt through the transition.
-We will be creating resources as the Bill makes it's way through the parliamentary process as the details become clearer.
-Members, please check you communication preferences to ensure you are receiving newsletters and legislative to make sure you stay informed every step of the way.
+We will be supporting property agents to adapt through the transition and creating resources as the Bill details become final.
+Propertymark Members—check you communication preferences to ensure you are receiving newsletters and legislative updates to stay informed every step of the way.

 Featured webinar recording